VISITORS'

 pickup versions, were made by Hofner/Fuma and sold by Selmer in order

-that owners of acoustic archtops could have to oportunity of amplifying
+that owners of acoustic archtops could have to opportunity of amplifying

 their instrument.
 Thanks are due to Angus Ironside of Yorkshire,